greenfirn/Dashboard/README.md

 added setup notes for mosquitto-bridge mode in repos to use visual studio while rigs are still pointed at pi mqtt

-cmds received by rigs go to rigcloud_cmd.sh
+cmds received by rigs get handled by rigcloud_cmd.sh